turtlecoin/go-karai/docs/WHITEPAPER.md

 ## Technical Notes

 P2P peer-addressing is handled by libp2p, with content-addressing provided by IPFS.
 The P2P connection is created with TLS, QUIC, and NAT Traversal enabled by default.
-Golang was chosen for this implementation out of preference for a fast and easy to learn compiled language that could produce a cross platform binary without the use of proprietary software and development environements.
+Golang was chosen for this implementation out of preference for a fast and easy to learn compiled language that could produce a cross platform binary without the use of proprietary software and development environments.

 ### Transactions